iHeartGraph/Euler/lanl_experiments/README.md

 This folder contains the code that ran the experiments we report on the LANL data set.

 ## Prerequisites
 Please download the LANL data set from [https://csr.lanl.gov/data/cyber1/](https://csr.lanl.gov/data/cyber1/).
-Then, in `./loaders/split.py` please specify the file locations, and output location for the cleaned, split data on lines 13-15.
+Then, in `./loaders/split.py` please specify the file locations, and output location for the cleaned, split data on lines 13-15 and run it.
 Finally, on line 17 of `./loaders/load_lanl.py` please specify the location of the LANL files.

 ## Usage
 To run experiments on the LANL data set, use `run.py`.
 Tests used in the paper are automated in `runall_LANL.sh` and `run_delta.sh`.
 Options include: